brodsa/loopitoy/README.md

 <summary>EPIC 5: Sorting & Searching</summary>
 - #20: As a Shopper I want to filter for specific toys categories so that I can easily find and see what I have searched for.
 - #21:  As a Shopper I want to search for toys by name or description so that I can find a specific toy I would like to purchase.
+- #22: As a Shopper I want to easily add/delete a toy when purchasing it so that I can ensure that I select the correct toy.
 </details>

 <details>